drduh/YubiKey-Guide/README.md

   cut -c2- | tr " " "-" | head -1) ; echo $LUKS_PASS
 ```

+This passphrase will also be used infrequently to access the Certify key and should be very strong.

+Write the passphrase down or memorize it.

-Memorize or write it down, then format the partition:
+Format the partition:

 ```console
 echo $LUKS_PASS | sudo cryptsetup -q luksFormat /dev/sdc1